• Facebook

 Manufacturers in or selling to EU markets must also abide by the European Union’s cosmetics directive, which lists some 26 allergens that can be found in fragrance and other cosmetics’ ingredients and which must be declared on the consumer-facing, primary packaging at the point of sale.
 The EU Directive does not specifically call the 26 chemicals ‘allergens’ but they are singled out for their allergenic potential as assessed through lab and evidence-based scientific research.

-As I write this post (early February, 2020), the EU Commission is about to close submissions for opinions on proposals to increase the allergen list, and in effect unbundle more allergens and some ingredients from the single words ‘parfums’, ‘aroma’ or ‘fragrance’ which are currently allowed but which mask the components of a fragrance blend in that INCI / ingredients’ list.
-I will update this post with the outcome.
+Update: In July 2023, the EU Commission published its amended cosmetic directive to extend the list of 26 fragrance allergens to a total of 81.
+This will in effect unbundle more allergens and some ingredients from the single words ‘parfums’, ‘aroma’ or ‘fragrance’ which are currently allowed but which mask the components of a fragrance blend in that INCI / ingredients’ list.
+Under the new requirements, even entire ingredients such as verbena, ylang ylang and cedar (Atlantic), will need to be listed, rather than their constituent allergen compounds.

 As you suspect, the trend is for greater transparency coupled with tighter regulation, which most in the perfumery industry wish to avoid, hence the clout of IFRA’s work.